redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

     ./install-orchestrator-keypair

+You can then ssh with script:

+	./ssh-hypervisor

 Step 2: Provision the virtual resources
 ---------------------------------------

-Although technically we can install our infrastructure manager software directly on the Hypervisor's operating system, we will instead install it in virtual machines.
-This separation allows for better control and more flexible administration.
-So, our first step is to provision those virtual machines.
+Because our Hypervisor will be running several controllers once, we will have the software for each controller in its own virtual machine.
+This separation allows for more isolation and easier administration, and also mimics production environments in which controllers would be running on dedicated hardware.

+There's actually yet another level of isolation: within some controller virtual machines we will be running individual services as [Docker](https://www.docker.com/) containers.
+Internally, [Puppet](https://puppet.com/) is used to deploy these services.

+In this step we will provision all virtual resources at once.
 On the Orchestrator:

     ./provision-hypervisor-virtual